AdobeDocs/commerce-operations.en/help/implementation-playbook/maintenance/adobe-managed-services.md

 # Adobe Managed Services

-Adobe Commerce is a platform for delivering ecommerce capabilitie and includes robust out-of-the-box features, extensive customizability options, and third-party integrations.
+Adobe Commerce is a platform for delivering ecommerce capabilities that includes robust out-of-the-box features, extensive customizability options, and third-party integrations.

-Adobe Managed Services rovides hosted and managed application and infrastructure for Adobe Commerce on cloud infrastructure Pro plans.
+Adobe Managed Services provides hosted and managed application and infrastructure for Adobe Commerce on cloud infrastructure Pro plans.

 ## Benefits